 I knew before I even picked this book up that there would be some pretty amazing writing inside.
 I’ve seen many of Hank’s Crash Course videos, so I had a feeling that this one would be pretty scientific as well.
 What I enjoyed about the book is the fact that the writing style is both conversational and theoretical.
 The puzzles are also cleverly designed, and it was easy to believe that robots had appeared on Earth.
 It is rare that I finish a book in just one sitting, but this one was truly unputdownable.

-An Absolutely Remarkable Thing is an original story of fame and unity, and it contains a sarcastic main character.
+An Absolutely Remarkable Thing by Hank Green is an original story of fame and unity, and it contains a sarcastic main character.
 I enjoyed the writing style that is both casual and thought-provoking.
 I would definitely recommend this book to everyone, regardless of age.